-Careers360 in an interview with digs into on the recruitment scenario in the manufacturing industry, among other aspects of recruitment.
+Careers360 interviews Rajeev Bhaduria, Director-HR, Jindal Steel and Power Group.
+He talks about the recruitment scenario in the manufacturing industry, among other aspects of recruitment.
 In this interview, Rajeev Bhadauria speaks on qualities that power sector are looking into the candidates during recruitment process.

 Careers360: What are your thoughts on the recruitment level in manufacturing sector?